 Producer shall:

-create the Commissioned Work in accordance with the timetable set out in the Delivery Plan and Milestones;
+create the Production in accordance with the timetable set out in the Delivery Plan and Milestones;

-secure in perpetuity all consents required for use of original materials created by third parties which are used or embodied in the Commissioned Work including, but not limited to, permissions relating to copyright materials and musical samples, and provide written evidence to Hull 2017 that all such permissions have been secured, with the exception of any music covered by normal Performing Rights Society (PRS) arrangements permission for which shall be obtained by Hull 2017;
+secure in perpetuity all consents required for use of original materials created by third parties which are used or embodied in the Production including, but not limited to, permissions relating to copyright materials and musical samples, and provide written evidence to Hull 2017 that all such permissions have been secured, including any music covered by normal Performing Rights Society (PRS) arrangements.

-advise Hull 2017 of any significant changes to the Commissioned Work, at the earliest possible moment, including but not limited to changes in production requirements for its performance.
+advise Hull 2017 of any significant changes to the Production, at the earliest possible moment, including but not limited to changes in production requirements for its performance.
 Any such changes must be specified in writing and are subject to the prior written approval of Hull 2017;

 produce and present the Production in a professional manner and in accordance with the Production Summary, to the best of Producer’s skills and abilities and in line with current best practice, and liaise closely with Hull 2017 in so doing, including preparing artistic and other reports and providing such information in relation to the Production as Hull 2017 may reasonably require;